Lauretta Jean's: Reception

 In 2013, Martin Cizmar of Willamette Week called Lauretta Jean's "a perfect pie shop".
-The newspaper's readers ranked the business third in the Best Dessert House category and first in the Best Pie category in the 2017 annual "Best of Portland" readers' poll.
+The business ranked third in the Best Dessert House category and first in the Best Pie category in the newspaper's annual "Best of Portland" readers' poll in 2017.
 In 2016, readers of The Oregonian ranked Lauretta Jean's one of Portland's ten best pie shops.
 The newspaper's Samantha Bakall also included the bakery in 2017 list of the city's best dessert spots for Valentine's Day.

-Michelle Lopez included Lauretta Jean's in Eater Portland's 2018 list of "15 Portland Biscuits That Would Make Any Southerner Proud", and Nick Townsend included the bakery in the website's 2020 list of 15 restaurants "worth visiting" on Southeast Division Street.
-The website's 2021 overview of "Where to Find Legit Pies in Portland" said Lauretta Jean's is "easily one of the city's top three pie shops" and complimented McMillen, who "particularly shines with her cream pies, as well as the standout salted honey pie".
+Michelle Lopez included Lauretta Jean's in Eater Portland's 2018 list of fifteen "Portland biscuits that would make any Southerner proud", and Nick Townsend included the bakery in the website's 2020 list of fifteen restaurants "worth visiting" on Southeast Division Street.
+The website's 2021 overview of "legit pies" in Portland said Lauretta Jean's is "easily one of the city's top three pie shops" and complimented McMillen, who "particularly shines with her cream pies, as well as the standout salted honey pie".
 Thrillist included Lauretta Jean's in a 2021 list of the 25 best pie shops in the United States.